 - In the US after surgery the nurses and doctor would have you up and walking as soon as possible, here they were more than happy to prolong movement as long as possible.
 I had to push and push to get help to get our son up and moving around.

 - You’re kind of on your own.
 I found nurses are much less about helping patients, or caring for patients than preforming routine job functions.
 They’re there to serve some basic purposes but aren’t in the field to care for or comfort patients.
 Non IV medications were not administered by nurses – we had to give them to him.
+It is very important and helpful to have someone with you to act as your advocate especially if you are very ill.

 - On the plus side nurses don’t bother you every 2 hours to take your vitals.
 A bit more restful night of sleep.